HyperTars/ComputerOrganization-MIPS_Pipeline/README.md

-# ComputerOrganization-MIPS_Pipeline
+# ComputerOrganization-MIPS
-This is a 5-level pipelined MIPS CPU.
+This is a Computer Organization and Design course project including MultiCycle MIPS CPU and 5-level pipelined MIPS CPU.